Harmelodic/harmelodic.github.io/docs/software-engineering/backend/index.md

 - Rust?
 - Databases / Storage (SQL/Relational, In-memory key-value, Document, Blob / File Storage)
 - Messaging (Queues, PubSub)
+- AI agent systems (ew, hate this, but also can't ignore it, and if it gets less yucky, it'd be useful to have a point of reference)
+	- Model Context Protocol (MCP)
+	- For more on building AI models, see [Data Science](../data-science/index.md)

 ## Java